maraso-TTU/MapTopology/README.md

 This repository helps you create a graphlet decomposition from OSM (OpenStreetMap) data.

 ## Quick Start
-If you only want to use the extracted graphlets from Tallinn's historical map of 2020, download all the files in the [output folder](https://github.com/maraso-TTU/MapTopology/blob/main/output/).
+If you only want to use the extracted graphlet decomposition from Tallinn's historical map of 2020, download all the dataset files in the [output folder](https://github.com/maraso-TTU/MapTopology/blob/main/output/).

 ```
 .